Five Commercial Buildings Sealed Over Dengue Larvae - UrduPoint

 Five Commercial Buildings Sealed Over Dengue Larvae

+District administration has sealed five commercial buildings over presence of dengue larvae during a special crackdown launched in the city on Tuesday

-MULTAN, (UrduPoint / Pakistan Point News - 3rd May, 2024) The anti-dengue campaign was intensified as the teams sealed five commercial buildings after dengue larvae was found.
+MULTAN, (UrduPoint / Pakistan Point News - 7th May, 2024) District administration has sealed five commercial buildings over presence of dengue larvae during a special crackdown launched in the city on Tuesday.

-The anti-dengue teams launched a crackdown under the directions of Deputy Commissioner Rizwan Qadeer and sealed many hotels including showrooms.

-Additional Deputy Commissioner General Muhammad Saif sealed five commercial buildings including Bundu Khan and Chase Value.
+In line with special directives of the Deputy Commissioner (DC) Capt (retd) Rizwan Qadeer, health department launched a special crackdown to prevent dengue spread and inspected various commercial buildings.
+The teams found dengue larvae at five commercial buildings and sealed the buildings over violations of Dengue Standard operating Procedure (SoP).

+The Deputy Commissioner (DC) Capt (retd) Rizwan Qadeer said that under the supervision of Additional Deputy Commissioner General (ADCG) Muhammad Saif, the price control magistrates were also participating in the dengue campaign.

 Recent Stories